purplebugs/sch-memory-game/README.md

 1. Implemented a basic scoreboard using plain HTML and JavaScript
 1. Basic unit test using Node.js test runner.
 Run with: `npm test`
 1. Basic CSS

-## To do

-1. Logic bugfixes in the game - use timing after two non matching cards are selected to block the game until some seconds pass then flip the cards back
-1. Refactoring and cleanup
-1. CSS to make it more pretty and some fancy animations